 Further phases of Abingworth traffic calming works

 The PC has agreed designs for the following further works with Abingworth Homes, but details and timing of delivery remain dependent on HDC planning and WSCC Highways consultations/approvals – see ‘who does what’ above.
-The phasing below relates to planning technicalities, but the timeline that the PC and the developer are seeking to work to is to deliver as much as possible of both phases below by August 2017.
+The phasing below relates to planning technicalities, but the timeline that the PC and the developer are seeking to work to is to deliver as much as possible of both phases below by early autumn 2017.

 This pass of work is due to include: